-- Review your employee handbook, specifically grooming policies, to strike any language discouraging natural hairstyles
+- Reviewing your employee handbook, specifically grooming policies, to strike any language discouraging natural hairstyles

-- Train staff on how to properly communicate with employees, handle accommodation requests and prevent harmful attitudes from influencing employment decisions
+- Training staff on how to properly communicate with employees, handle accommodation requests and prevent harmful attitudes from influencing employment decisions

-- Be careful of implicit bias in hiring and promotion, particularly the notion that people of color with natural hair are less “professional”
+- Being mindful of implicit bias in hiring and promotions, particularly the notion that people of color with natural hair are less “professional”